Maui’s Magnificent Hotel, Spa & Retreat Properties

 While there, be sure to explore this side of Haleakalā National Park, especially the Pools of ‘Ohe’o (often called the “Seven Sacred Pools”) a popular place for swimmers, where black lava cliffs stand above aquamarine waters.

-It’s also fine place to hike along the Pipiwai Trail with ancient banyan trees and waterfalls.
+It’s also a fine place to hike along the Pipiwai Trail with ancient banyan trees and waterfalls.
 Travaasa is close to the Häna Cultural Center and Museum as well as Häna Beach Park, with facilities for Travaasa guests.

 This is the island getaway you’ve been dreaming of, so escape high rise hotel scene and enjoy a tranquil retreat on magnificent Maui.